-In an ongoing investigation conducted by the FDA, a correlation between grain free dog foods and canine dilated cardiomyopathy (DCM) has been found.
-The study began in November 2018, with an update in February 2019, and the latest update June 2019.
-The latest update contained a list of pet food brands that were consumed by patients in the study.
+In an ongoing investigation conducted by the FDA, a correlation between grain-free dog foods and canine dilated cardiomyopathy (DCM) has been found.
+The study began in November 2018, with an update in February 2019, and the latest update in June 2019.
+The latest update contained a list of pet food brands that patients in the study consumed.

 • This study noted a correlation between diet and DCM, not causation

 • More than 90% of DCM cases reported were eating grain-free food

 • 93% of all reported diets contained peas and/or lentils

 • No correlation was found regarding protein source

 • General cardiac reports submitted to the FDA that did not have the diagnosis of DCM were not included in the study

 • Brands listed in the latest update were associated with ten or more cases of DCM and may represent a more widely distributed product